mssola/td/README.md

    the topics are being stored.
 Each topic is represented as a file, and the name of the topic is the name of its file.
-3. The topics that you have modified will be pushed to the server (equivalent to `td push`, buth only pushing the modified topics).
+3. The topics that you have modified will be pushed to the server (equivalent to `td push`, but only pushing the modified topics).

 The previous points are important because it means that you will rarely use the `push` and `fetch` commands: the `td` command alone will do the right thing